shreyadatar/AMIA19_W22_large_scale_nlp/README.md

 ## References

-* This project was based on [Clinical-Acronym-disambiguation](https://github.com/prathamesh1993/Clinical-Acronym-disambiguation)
+* This project was based on the work found here: [Clinical-Acronym-disambiguation](https://github.com/prathamesh1993/Clinical-Acronym-disambiguation)

 ## Acknowledgements